An abscess in the mouth is not the most pleasant thing to experience.

 However, as a knock on effect of root canal treatment or extraction, it may well be necessary to undertake further work.

 If you require a denture to replace the extracted tooth or perhaps a crown for the root canal treatment, this falls within the highest band, Band 3.
-The cost is £244.30.
+The cost is £244.30 (England), £195 (Wales), or approx £75-110 in Scotland and Northern Ireland.

-The good news is, that if you required a root canal and a crown, you would not pay for the root canal as part of Band 2 and then Band 3 for the crown, both treatments are included in the higher price of £244.30.
+The good news is, that if you required a root canal and a crown, in England and Wales you would not pay for the root canal as part of Band 2 and then Band 3 for the crown, both treatments are included in the higher price of £244.30/145.

 If you have the work carried out by a private dental practice, it will typically be more expensive.

-There is too greater variance in the cost.
+There is also greater variance in the cost.

 A root canal treatment can cost from about £95 up to £700 and a crown anything from £350-1100.